 The Diocese of St. Catharines' mission is rooted in doing the Father's will by proclaiming His son to the world so that all can know, love and serve Him.
 This mission is lived out on a daily basis in our parishes, schools and Catholic institutions.
 We find clergy, religious and laity committed to proclaiming the good news of Jesus Christ by witnessing to His truth, justice, love and mercy.
 St. Catharines Diocese is where faith lives.

-During the October Board Meeting, trustees approved four policies.
+During the June 18 Board Meeting, trustees approved two policies:

 The Niagara Catholic District School Board, through the charisms of faith, social justice, support and leadership, nurtures an enriching Catholic learning community for all to reach their full potential and become living witnesses of Christ.